IT Security Audit: What It Is, Why It Matters, and How to Get It Right

 How to Prepare for a Successful IT Security Audit

-Businesses should begin by defining clear audit objectives and understanding the regulatory standards that apply to them.
+Businesses should begin the IT security audit process by defining clear audit objectives and understanding the regulatory standards that apply to them.
 Then:

 • Define the audit scope and goals by identifying which systems, departments, or processes will be evaluated.